WesWedding/sta-enhanced/README.md

 - Reputation
   - Fields related to the reputation system goes here.
 - Biography
-  - The notes field, environment and upbringing, and Biography (new!) go here.
+  - The environment and upbringing, Backstory (new!), and other biographical fields go here.
+- Notes
+  - The Notes field has been given an entire tab, so that there is plenty of room for notes.

 ### New fields! ###
 The introduction of tabs also means we have space to add additional fields that can